Holiday Road

 "Holiday Road" is a 1983 single composed and recorded by American guitarist/singer Lindsey Buckingham.
 Written for the 1983 film National Lampoon's Vacation, it was also used in the film's sequels National Lampoon's European Vacation (1985), Vegas Vacation (1997) and Vacation (2015).
-Despite only peaking at No. 82 on the Billboard Hot 100 chart during its original release, it has since become one of Buckingham's best known songs.
+Despite only peaking at number 82 on the Billboard Hot 100 chart during its original release, it has since become one of Buckingham's best known songs.

-Buckingham released a live version of the song on his 2008 album Live at the Bass Performance Hall.In July 2015, a remastered edition of "Holiday Road" was re-released, both on the Vacation soundtrack album and as a digital download along with "Dancin' Across the USA" from the original National Lampoon's Vacation soundtrack.
+Buckingham released a live version of the song on his 2008 album Live at the Bass Performance Hall.

+In July 2015, a remastered edition of "Holiday Road" was re-released, both on the Vacation soundtrack album and as a digital download along with "Dancin' Across the USA" from the original National Lampoon's Vacation soundtrack.

 Background

-Following the release of Fleetwood Mac's 1982 album Mirage, Buckingham was approached by actor/director Harold Ramis, who asked him to create two songs for his then-upcoming sophomore theatrical directorial effort National Lampoon's Vacation.
-Initially reluctant, believing that soundtrack work "wasn't part of his discipline", he ultimately decided to honor Ramis' request.
-Buckingham recorded "Holiday Road" without seeing the actual film itself, although he inferred that the movie "had to be somewhat uplifting and a little bit funny".
-As such, he added dog barks near the end of the song, unaware that the movie featured a scene where a dog is accidentally dragged to death from the bumper of a car.
+Following the release of Fleetwood Mac's 1982 album Mirage, Buckingham was approached by Harold Ramis to create two songs for Ramis's film National Lampoon's Vacation.
+Buckingham was initially reluctant and believed that soundtrack work "wasn't part of his discipline", but he ultimately decided to honor Ramis's request.

+Prior to "Holiday Road", Buckingham had never been asked to compose a song for a soundtrack.
+He recorded the song after seeing a rough cut of the film.
+Buckingham inferred that the song "had to be somewhat uplifting and a little bit funny".
+As such, he added dog barks near the end of the song to account for this sense of humor, but was unaware that the movie would feature a scene where a dog gets accidentally dragged to death from the bumper of a car.

 Upon hearing "Holiday Road", Ramis and producer Matty Simmons were surprised with how accurately the song addressed the movie's subject matter.
 During the same recording sessions as "Holiday Road", Buckingham also wrote "Dancin' Across the USA", a Mills Brothers pastiche intended for the movie's ending credits.

 "Holiday Road" debuted at number 92 on the Billboard Hot 100 for the week dated August 6, 1983.
-In its fourth week on the Hot 100, "Holiday Road" reached its peak of number 82, before then slipping to number 99 in its fifth and final week on the chart.
+During its fourth week on the Hot 100, "Holiday Road" reached its peak of number 82 and then slipped to number 99 on its fifth and final week on the chart.

-When asked in a 2017 interview if he was still fond of "Holiday Road", Buckingham replied that "It was one of those things that happened to work very well for the movie".
+When asked in a 2017 interview about his thoughts on "Holiday Road", Buckingham replied that "It was one of those things that happened to work very well for the movie".
 Buckingham elaborated in a later interview that he enjoyed recording "Holiday Road" and remembered that Ramis was "thrilled" when he first heard the song in the studio.